 As you can probably tell, my cabana fit perfectly around my DIY outdoor sofa (tutorial found here), and that was by design.
 However it is a freestanding unit, so you can put a cute little bistro table, a single lounge chair, or anything you like under yours.

-Also, stop and check out a full tour of my deck and outdoor spaces here.
+Stop and check out a full tour of my deck and outdoor spaces here.
 I think you’ll love all the outdoor projects that came together to make it beautiful!

 *A special thank you to The Home Depot for sponsoring this post.
 All opinions, ideas, and projects are my own.